rromulos/command-vault/README.md

 # Command Vault
 Is a small CLI application whose main purpose is to allow the user to save commands in a list.
+The user can also delete a command or list all commands.

 ## How to use